abatomunkuev/static_site_generator/CONTRIBUTING.md

-# Contributing to Static Site Generator
+# Contributing to Fast Static Site Generator

 Welcome to the Contribution Page!
 This page provides useful information about contributing to the tool